torch-sf/torch/README.md

 `turb-sphere.py` creates a turbulent sphere in a 128^3 array for use with the FLASH simulation `setup-cube-USM`.
 Originally by Richard Wuensch (Astron.
 Inst., Czech Acad.
-Sci.), with updates by J. Wall (Drexel; Lockheed Martin).
+Sci.), with updates by J. Wall (Drexel).

 `turb-velbox.py` creates a turbulent box (just velocity data) in a 128^3 array for use with the FLASH simulation `Cube_AT` -- this is mostly for testing